denpeshkov/cs-notes/Visibility of Exported Identifiers in Go.md

 }
 ```

----

-This technique is commonly used, for instance, when declaring structs in handlers for encoding/decoding to/from JSON
+This technique is commonly used, when declaring structs in handlers for encoding/decoding to/from JSON

 # References